Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

 The proper decay length of each $\PB^+$ candidate is calculated as $ct = (\MB/\ptb)L_{xy}$, where the transverse decay length $L_{xy}$ is the vector $\vec{s}$ pointing from the primary vertex~\cite{TRK-10-005} to the secondary vertex projected onto the $\PB^+$ transverse momentum: $L_{xy} = (\vec{s}\cdot\vec{p}_T^{\PB})/{\left | \vec{p}_T^B\right |}$.
 The core resolution on $ct$ is approximately $30~\mu$m for correctly reconstructed signal decays.

 Backgrounds are dominated by prompt and non-prompt inclusive $\JPsi$ production.
 Additional backgrounds arise from misreconstructed b-hadron decays, such as $\PB\to\JPsi\PKst$, that produce a broad peaking structure in the region $\MB<5.2\GeV$.
-A study of the sidebands of the dimuon invariant mass distribution confirms that the contamination from muon pairs that do not originate from the decay of a $\JPsi$ meson is negligible after all selection criteria are applied.
+Contamination from muon pairs that do not originate from $\JPsi$ decay is negligible after all selection criteria are applied.

-The number $n_\text{sig}$ of signal $\PB^+$ and $\PB^-$ decays in each $\ptb$ and $\ayb$ bin (defined in Table~\ref{tab:results}) is obtained using an unbinned extended maximum-likelihood fit to $\MB$ and $ct$.
+The number $n_\text{sig}$ of signal decays in each $\ptb$ and $\ayb$ bin is obtained using an unbinned extended maximum-likelihood fit to $\MB$ and $ct$.
 The likelihood for event $j$ is obtained by summing the product of yield $n_i$ and probability density ${\cal P}_i$ for each of the signal and background hypotheses $i$.
-Five individual components are considered: signal, $\PB^+\to\JPsi\Pgpp$, $\text{b}\bar{\text{b}}$ events that peak in $\MB$, non-prompt $\JPsi$, and prompt $\JPsi$.
+Five individual components are considered: signal, $\PB^+\to\JPsi\Pgpp$, misreconstructed $\text{b}\bar{\text{b}}$ events that peak in $\MB$, non-prompt $\JPsi$, and prompt $\JPsi$.
 The extended likelihood function is then the product of likelihoods for all events:

 The probabilities ${\cal P}_i$ are the probability density functions (PDFs) with shape parameters $\vec{\alpha}_i$ for $\MB$, and $\vec{\beta}_i$ for $ct$, evaluated separately for each of the $i$ fit components.
-The yields $n_i$ are then determined by maximizing the quantity $\ln{\cal L}$ with respect to the yields and a subset of the PDF parameters.
+The yields $n_i$ are then determined by maximizing ${\cal L}$ with respect to the yields and a subset of the PDF parameters.
 The yield for $\JPsi\Pgpp$ is constrained to equal the $\JPsi\,\PK^+$ yield times the ratio of branching fractions for the two decay modes~\cite{PDG2010}.
-Correlations between $\MB$ and $ct$ have been found to be at the level of a few percent.
-They are therefore assumed to have a negligible impact on the fit, and potential biases arising from this assumption are taken into account in the systematic uncertainty of the fitted signal yield.